 As Easter approaches and supermarket aisles fill with brightly foil wrapped chocolate eggs, a heart breaking warning posted on a parenting website serves as a stark reminder of the choking danger posed by mini eggs.
 These, and other small spherical sweet treats, are the same size as a child’s airway and thus pose a choking risk which could prove fatal.

-The anonymous mum, sharing her sad story on Mumsadvice, urged other parents to choose carefully when buying chocolate treats for their children, and to remain vigilant whilst their children eat them.
+The anonymous mum urged other parents to choose carefully when buying chocolate treats for their children, and to remain vigilant whilst their children eat them.

 The grieving mum wrote:

 “With Easter coming up I want to warn you all about another deadly choking hazard, one that tragically took away my precious little girl Sophie.
 She had choked on a mini egg and I was unable to dislodge it.
 I watched the light slip away from my babies eyes, I tried in vain to save her.”

 “If just one person reads this and watches their toddler, child or teen extra close when eating these, my daughter’s death will not be in vain.
 I would love to have them removed from the shelves but I know this will not happen, but getting parents to be extra vigilant is the best I can do, please watch your babies.”